Edgar Rickard

-Edgar Rickard (January 17, 1874 – January 21, 1951) was a mining engineer and lifelong confidant of U.S. President Herbert Hoover.
+Edgar Rickard (January 17, 1874 – January 21, 1951) was a mining engineer and a lifelong confidant of U.S. President Herbert Hoover.

 Biography

 Family

-He was the son of mining engineer Reuben Rickard, and the brother of Thomas Rickard, a mining engineer and one-time mayor of Berkeley, California.
+He was the son of mining engineer Reuben Rickard, and the brother of Thomas Rickard, also a mining engineer and one-time mayor of Berkeley, California.

 He was born on January 17, 1874, in Pontgibaud, France.

-Carrier
+Career

-For many years around the turn of the century, he was the editor of a mining journal in London.
+Around the turn of the century, he served for many years as the editor of a mining journal in London.

 Diary

 Rickard maintained a diary.
 Due to his close connection with President Herbert Hoover, Rickard's diary has become an important source of information about Hoover.

 Death

 Rickard died on January 21, 1951 in San Francisco, California.